- Winchester Public Schools

 Buddhism

 Buddhism was founded in Northern India by the Buddha, Siddhartha Gautama.
 He lived from approximately 566 to 480 B.C.
 Practitioners follow many different forms of Buddhism, but all traditions are characterized by the tenets of nonviolence, lack of dogma, and tolerance of differences.
 The most significant holiday in Buddhist communities is Vesak (Buddha Day), which celebrates the birth, enlightenment, and death of the Buddha.
 The date of this holiday is different in every cultural community, but the celebrations usually occur in May.
-In 2024, the local date of the holiday is expected to be Friday, May 24.
 Talk with your Buddhist families to identify dates of celebration.

 -